kintone/cli-kintone/README.md

                                       [choices: "csv", "json"] [default: "csv"] -c, --condition            The query string                           [string]
-      --order-by             The sort order as a query                  [string] --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server
+      --order-by             The sort order as a query                  [string] --fields               The fields to be exported in comma-separated [string]
+      --pfx-file-path        The path to client certificate file        [string] --pfx-file-password    The password of client certificate file    [string] --proxy                The URL of a proxy server